Shippable/docs/sources/provision/google-cloud-with-ansible.md

             ansible-playbook -v google-cloud-provision.yml
 ```

-`myGithubRepo` git repository should contain `google-cloud-provision.yml` which should be a valid ansible playbook having a provisioning task for google cloud.
+`myGithubRepo` git repository should contain `google-cloud-provision.yml` which should be a valid ansible playbook with a provisioning task for Google Cloud.
 Example of `google-cloud-provision.yml` might be

 ```yaml